Our Field Services Division is led by Captain James Patton and is comprised of the following divisions:

 The Corona Police Department formally organized its Mounted Enforcement Unit in 1991.
 The Mounted Enforcement Unit has been utilized in a variety of city functions such as large crowd management, crime suppression in the downtown area, transient enforcement details, concerts in the park, Fourth of July fireworks celebration, as well as search and rescue details.
 The unit also has a Mounted Color Guard which presents the colors at formal events, including parades.

 The Mounted Enforcement Unit currently consist of eight members.
-Lieutenant Neil Reynolds, Detective Megan Samano, Corporal Elizabeth Jolin, Officer David Dopson, Officer Edgar Castaneda, Officer Jonathan Rosenblum, Volunteer Pamela Molter, and Volunteer Mark Johnson.
+Lieutenant Paul Mercado, Sergeant Megan Samano, Corporal Elizabeth Jolin, Officer David Dopson, Officer Edgar Castaneda, Officer Jonathan Rosenblum, Volunteer Pamela Molter, and Volunteer Mark Johnson.

 Our patrol personnel are servicing our committee 24 hours a day providing for their safety and security through our strong partnerships and excellence in policing.
 We are committed to providing exceptional service in all that we do.